Planning - Trinity Sunday/Peace with Justice Sunday

 Back to top.

-This Trinity Sunday is also Peace with Justice Sunday in The United Methodist Church.
-The peace, justice, and love we know in this Triune God cannot be contained in any place of worship.
+On this Peace with Justice Sunday, we proclaim that the peace, justice, and love we know in this Triune God cannot be contained in any place of worship.
 It demands to be let out, to roll down like waters, to flow like a mighty stream.

 Back to top.